grace-maarten/platform-engineering-101/README.md

 Now go to the OpenShift console and create a new application with this docker image.

 ## Step 5: Custom (dynamic) plugins
-_Can be, that as admin, you need to:
+_Can be, that as admin, you need to:_
-* Check user permissions to create image streams.
+* _Check user permissions to create image streams - if you use another namespace than e.g., user13._
-  * oc auth can-i create imagestreams -n user13-devspaces --as=user13
+  * _oc auth can-i create imagestreams -n user13-devspaces --as=user13_
-  * oc auth can-i create imagestreams -n user13-devspaces --as=user13
+  * _oc auth can-i create imagestreams -n user13-devspaces --as=user13_
-_

 ### Environment setup
 First of all, execute the following commands to prepare the environment (e.g., yarn, npm configs, ...).